ibm-cloud-docs/data-virtualization/connecting/connect_ibm_tools.md

 ### Data Server Manager (DSM)
 {: #dsm}

-A connection between your IBM® Data Server Manager and your {{site.data.keyword.Db2_on_Cloud_short}} database enables you to monitor and manage the database from the Data Server Manager web console.
+A connection between your IBM® Data Server Manager and your Data Virtualization database enables you to monitor and manage the database from the Data Server Manager web console.
 {: shortdesc}

 #### Prerequisites
 {: #prereq_7}

-Before attempting to connect to your {{site.data.keyword.Db2_on_Cloud_short}} database, verify that you have the [prerequisites](/docs/Db2onCloud/connecting?topic=Db2onCloud-connect_ov#prereqs).
+Before attempting to connect to your Data Virtualization database, verify that you have the [prerequisites](/docs/Db2onCloud/connecting?topic=Db2onCloud-connect_ov#prereqs).

 #### Procedure
 {: #procedure_7}